-The GPR-1900 analyzer is equipped with four (4) standard measuring ranges (see specification) and provides users with a choice of sampling modes.
+The GPR-2900 analyzer is equipped with four (4) standard measuring ranges (see specification) and provides users with a choice of sampling modes.
 By accessing the MAIN MENU, users may select either the AUTO SAMPLING (ranging) or MANUAL SAMPLING (to lock on a single range) mode.

 Note: For calibration purposes, use of the AUTO SAMPLE mode is recommended.
-However, the user can select the full scale MANUAL SAMPLE RANGE for calibration as dictated by the accuracy of the analysis required - for optimal accuracy, a span gas with an 800 ppm oxygen concentration with the balance nitrogen would dictate the use of the 0-1000 ppm full scale range for calibration for analysis below 100 ppm, whereas, 80 ppm span gas is acceptable but not "optimal", see Calibration & Accuracy.
+However, the user can select the full scale MANUAL SAMPLE RANGE for calibration as dictated by the accuracy of the analysis required - for example, a span gas with an 8.0% oxygen concentration with the balance nitrogen would dictate the use of the 0-10% full scale range for calibration and a 0-5% or 0-1% measuring ranges.